 Investment account fees

-- It costs £9.99 to join ii, which includes our Trading Account, Stocks and Shares ISA and Junior ISA.
+- It costs £9.99 to join ii on our Investor Plan, which includes our Trading Account, Stocks and Shares ISA and Junior ISA.

 - It’s free to top up your investments each month with our regular investing service.

 - There are some activity-based charges for things like Stamp Duty and foreign currency exchange.
 View our charges page for a full list.